JohnnyJayJay/spiglin/README.md

 Expectations allow you to "wait" for specific events that meet specific conditions.
 They unregister themselves once the expectation is fulfilled or timed out.

-Here's a piece of code that teleports a player to a location provided that they don't move:
+Here's a piece of code that teleports a player to a location, provided that they don't move:
 ```kotlin
 plugin.expect<PlayerMoveEvent>(
     predicate = { it.player == player },